-The City continues to receive funding from the Department of Community Affairs (DCA) for the rehab of sewer lines and improvements to storm water drainage through out the City to serve lower income areas with funds from a Community Development Block Grant (CDBG).
+The City continues to receive funding from the Department of Community Affairs (DCA) for the rehab of sewer lines and improvements to storm water drainage throughout the City to serve lower income areas with funds from a Community Development Block Grant (CDBG).
 The City was awarded CDBG funds in FY07, FY09, FY11, FY13, FY16, FY18 & in FY20 to continue with our sewer rehab and storm water drainage projects.

-The City began redevelopment on a new Police Department and Municipal Court complex that will take over the vacant Food Lion shopping center.
+The City completed a new Police Department & Municipal Court complex in 2021.
 We anticipate this project will breathe new life into the future redevelopment of the east side of the City.
-The City, through it's conduit of the Urban Redevelopment Agency, borrowed \$3.6 million to renovate the facility.
-Construction will be completed in 2021.
+This was made possible through the conduit of the Urban Redevelopment Agency, by borrowing \$3.6 million to fully renovate the complex.